istio/istio/samples/bookinfo/platform/consul/README.md

-# Disclaimer

-Warning: this example is not included in Istio's release verification testing, so it may not function exactly as documented.

 # Consul Adapter for Istio on Docker

 Make Istio run in docker environment by integrating Consul as a service registry.

+## Disclaimer

+This example is not included in Istio's release verification testing, so it may not function exactly as documented.

 ## Design Principle